SERVICES

 Train your puppy to let you examine its mouth and teeth.

-Start teeth cleaning with a soft cloth and warm water so the puppy becomes receptive oral examination and brushing.
+Start teeth cleaning with a soft cloth and warm water so the puppy becomes receptive to oral examination and brushing.

 Click HERE for further explanation